b33p-sh33p/retro-themes-patches/README.md

 [Mavericks Forever](https://mavericksforever.com/) - A collection of patches & software for Mac OS X Mavericks to make it suitable for use today.

 [RetroZilla](https://github.com/rn10950/RetroZilla) - A fork of Gecko 1.8.1 to support more modern websites on older Windows versions (95-NT 4.0)

+[Windows 7 Revived](https://w7revived.chefkiss.dev/) - A list with software & drivers backported to Windows 7.